-Operating revenues for fiscal year 2002 rose to \$289.9 million, reflecting a 6% increase from prior year revenues of \$273.5 million and is principally attributed to cargo volume growth.
-A record 5.63 million twenty-foot equivalent units (TEUs) in container volume moved through Port facilities during fiscal year 2002.
-This is a 12.7% increase from the 4.99 million units recorded in fiscal year 2001.
-Revenue tons billed grew 8.0% over the comparative period to 123.4 million tons from the 113.9 million tons recorded in the prior year.
+Operating revenues for fiscal year 2003 rose to \$343.7 million, reflecting a 19% increase from prior year revenues of \$289.9 million, and is principally attributed to cargo volume growth.
+A record 6.7 million twenty-foot equivalent units (TEUs) in container volume moved through Port facilities during fiscal year 2003, a 19.0% increase from the 5.6 million units recorded in fiscal year 2002.
+Revenue tons billed grew 16.9% over the comparative period to 147.5 million tons.